·

 Transport for Digital Nomads in Sri Lanka

 Sri Lanka is a straightforward and cost-effective country to get around.
-Their train and bus system is cheap, well-connected and fairly reliable.
+Their train and bus system is cheap, well-connected, and fairly reliable.

 You will also find an abundance of tuk-tuk drivers out on the street who offer long journeys at fairly reasonable prices.
-In Sri Lanka, you can find Uber, and they also have their own version called Pick MeThe difference between the two is minimal, however, with Pick Me you can also pre-order a tuk-tuk, but in my experience, I’ve found it to be ever so slightly more expensive than Uber.
+In Sri Lanka, you can find Uber, and they also have their own version called Pick MeThe difference between the two is minimal; however, with Pick Me, you can also pre-order a tuk-tuk, but in my experience, I’ve found it to be ever so slightly more expensive than Uber.

 If you’re comfortable with it, you can also easily rent a moped where discounts are given for long-term rentals.
-However, please please please be careful on the roads in Sri Lanka, bus drivers drive like maniacs and scooter accidents are common.
+However, please, please, please be careful on the roads in Sri Lanka.
+Bus drivers drive like maniacs, and scooter accidents are common.

-Best places to live as a Digital Nomad in Sri Lanka
+Best places to live in Sri Lanka as a Digital Nomad

 South Coast